hackclub/hackclub/workshops/memory_game/README.md

 [Repl.it](https://repl.it) is an online code editor.
 There is no need to install anything which makes coding simpler.

-Create a new [HTML,CSS,JS](https://repl.it/languages/html) project or you can just fork this repl [here](https://repl.it/@Giridharhackclu/Memory-game-starter#index.html).
+Fork the starter repl [here](https://repl.it/@Giridharhackclu/Memory-game-starter#index.html).
 Your development environment will be ready in few seconds!

 ![Repl](https://cloud-oyhes1lns.vercel.app/0memory-game-starter.png)